ldnok/SfynxGeneratorBundle/readme.rst

-Add the generated Bundle in AppKernel.php
+Add this Bundle in AppKernel.php
 ----------------------------------------------

     new \JMS\SerializerBundle\JMSSerializerBundle(),